RazrFalcon/ttf-parser/README.md

   Isn't allocation free.
 Has less features.
 Doesn't support CFF.
 Has a lot of magic numbers.
   Uses `panic` a lot.
 - [truetype](https://crates.io/crates/truetype) - Simply maps TrueType data to the Rust structures.
   Doesn't actually parses the data.
 Isn't allocation free.
 Has some **unsafe**.
+Unmaintained.
+- [font](https://github.com/pdf-rs/font) - Very similar to `ttf-parser`, but supports less features.
+  Still an alpha.
+Isn't allocation free.
+- [fontdue](https://github.com/mooman219/fontdue) - Parser and rasterizer.
+In alpha state.
+  Allocates all the required data.
+Doesn't support CFF.

+(revised on 2019-09-24)

 ### License